eccelerators/SimStm/README.rst

  shr operand1 $operand2
  shr operand1 0xF0

-Bitwise shift right variable or constant operand2 value with variable operand1 value or bitwise shift right value 0xF0 with variable operand1 value.
+The ``shr`` instruction does a bitwise shift right of variable or constant operand2 value with variable operand1 value or bitwise shift right value 0xF0 with variable operand1 value.
 The resulting value of the bitwise shift right is in variable operand1 value after the operation.